GooTechnologies/learn/tutorials/create/transforms/index.md

 ---
 layout: tutorial
-title: Scripting Transformations
+title: Transform Scripting
 weight: 1041
 indent: 1
 difficulty_overall: 1
+contains_scripts: true
 ---
-Transforms are fundamental to computer graphics, and this tutorial will talk briefly about what a transform is, how it's constructed and how the transform component in Goo Create works and is used.
+This tutorial will walk you through how to translate, rotate and scale objects via Scripting in Goo Create.

 ## Rotation, Translation and Scale

-A transform positions an entity and all of its vertices in space.
-Transforms can work in any number of dimensions, but we'll be mostly concerned about 3D transforms here.
-A typical 3D transform consists of three parts: Rotation, translation, and scale.
+A *Transform* positions an entity and all of its vertices in space.
+A typical 3D transform consists of three parts: rotation, translation, and scale.

 ### Translation

-The translation is simply a three-dimensional vector ([Vector3](http://code.gooengine.com/latest/docs/index.html?c=Vector3)) describing an entity's position as 3D coordinates *(x, y, z)*.
-Its default is the origin, *(0, 0, 0)*.
+The translation is simply a three-dimensional vector, describing an entity's position as 3D coordinates *(x, y, z)*.
+Its default value is the origin, *(0, 0, 0)*.

+The following script moves the entity along the X axis.

 {% highlight js %}
 var update = function(args, ctx) {